JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 clang main.c libdemo.dylib
 ```

-On Linux we call the similar command:
+On Linux we call a similar command:
 ```bash
 gcc main.c libdemo.so
 ```

-The compiler generates the executable called `a.out`.
-We run it to see Kotlin code
+The compiler generates an executable called `a.out`.
+We need to run it to see Kotlin code
 being executed from C library in action.
 On Linux, we'll need to include `.` into the `LD_LIBRARY_PATH`
-to let the application to load the `libdemo.so` library from the current folder.
+to let the application know to load the `libdemo.so` library from the current folder.

 ## Compiling and Running the Example on Windows

-To start with, you'll need Microsoft Visual C++ compiler installed and support x64_64
+To start with, you'll need a Microsoft Visual C++ compiler installed that supports a x64_64
 target.
-The easiest way is to have a version of Microsoft Visual Studio installed on
+The easiest way to do this is to have a version of Microsoft Visual Studio installed on
 your Windows machine.

-We will be using `x64 Native Tools Command Prompt <VERSION>` console.
+We will be using the `x64 Native Tools Command Prompt <VERSION>` console.
 You'll see the
 shortcut to open the console in the start menu.
 It comes with a Microsoft Visual Studio
 package.

 On Windows, Dynamic libraries are included either via a generated static library wrapper
-or with a manual code which deals with the [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx)
+or with manual code which deals with the [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx)
 or similar Win32API functions.
 We will follow the first option and generate the static wrapper library
-for the `demo.dll` by our owns.
+for the `demo.dll` on our own.

 We call `lib.exe` from the toolchain to generate the static library
 wrapper `demo.lib` that automates the DLL usage from the code: